BY-LAWS OF THE CLARKSVILLE-MONTGOMERY COUNTY TENNESSEE CRIME STOPPERS BOARD

-The Board and/or Executive Committee will meet monthly, or more frequently as necessary, at a location open to the public with the goal being to work with the community, local law enforcement and media to prevent and/or assist in solving crimes.
+The Board and/or Executive Committee will meet monthly, or more frequently as necessary, at a location open to the public with the goal being to work with the community, local law enforcement, and media to prevent and/or assist in solving crimes.
 The process of resolving crimes will be through a means of publicity, the generation of anonymous tips for law enforcement use, and offering rewards for tips that are validated by law enforcement agencies as assisting in solving felony crimes.

 The Board is charged with raising funds to carry out the operations and mission of Crime Stoppers.
 These funds may be provided by donations/payments of local governments, fundraisers, and/or direct tax-deductible contributions of businesses, corporations, service organizations, and citizens.

 Article II: Board Membership.
 Size, Criteria for Selection, Removal, Terms, and Enumerated Powers.

 Section 1.
 Size.
 The Board shall have a voting membership of 12 members.
 The positions of leadership for the Board are defined in Article III: Executive Committee.
 A quorum of seven (7) members will be required to conduct the official business of the Crime Stoppers Board.
-The Board will also have members that represent the Clarksville Police Department, Montgomery County Sheriff’s office, and Austin Peay State University Campus Police.
+The Board will also have members that represent the Clarksville Police Department, Austin Peay State University Campus Police, and The Housing Authority.
 These law enforcement agencies will appoint a primary and alternate representative to the Board.
 Their mission is to present, answer, or research issues/questions pertaining to crimes/TIPs that may come before the Board for action.
 They may provide input on how to provide information to the public on crimes, law enforcement issues, and the methodology used.
-They are not voting board members in order to avoid any conflict of interest issues due to their law enforcement mission and the Crime Stoppers mission.
+They are not voting Board members in order to avoid any conflict of interest issues due to their law enforcement mission and the Crime Stoppers mission.